 “Agreed,” she said quietly without moving her lips.
 “Then again, their technology is primitive.”

 “You and Karen get around to everyone, including the scientists, without making it obvious.
 Maybe get Anderson to help.
 Remind them that they are to cooperate for the time being and keep their eyes and ears open.
 We need to gather as much intel as possible.”

 Mundy had no sense of time.
 They were in a windowless room with constant lighting.
-Jimmy had already whispered to him that with a pick Digger had secreted in his shoe either of them could easily disengage the ancient lock on the door.
+Cain had already whispered to him that with a pick Digger had secreted in his shoe either of them could easily disengage the ancient lock on the door.
 Good to know.

-After what seemed like hours the man in black came in followed by an assistant and four armed soldiers.
+After what seemed like hours the man in black came in followed by an assistant and six armed soldiers.
 He carried what looked like an old-fashioned riding crop.
 Mundy rose and stood in front of his people indicating he was the one to speak to.
 He didn’t try to speak first.
 He had learned that lesson.

 “Good,” sneered the man.
 “You wait for your master to speak.
 That is the first and often the most difficult lesson for former free men to grasp.
 I am Commandant Smits.
 It is my unenviable task to advise you in the ways of slavery, to ease you into your new situation, as it were.
 This is Bundesleiter von Hoek.
 You will address us as master at all times.